Wallowa Lake Area Information

 Travel to nearby Hat Point and you can enjoy a spectacular overlook into the deepest gorge in North America, Hells Canyon.
 You’ll find a feast for the eyes, both high and low.

-Winter fun includes snowmobiling, winter skiing, ice fishing and snow-shoeing.
+Winter fun includes snowmobiling, Cross country skiing, winter skiing, ice fishing and snow-shoeing.
 Downhill skiers and boarders will enjoy our community-run ski area: Ferguson Ridge.

 Add in a trip to a high alpine lake or take a day riding the rapids of a wild and scenic river and come away with memories that last a lifetime.